Alto saxophone: Range

-As with most saxophones, the alto's written range is B♭_{3} to F_{6} (or F♯_{6}), with the higher altissimo register starting at F♯_{6} (or G_{6}).
+As with most saxophones, the alto's written range is B♭_{3} to F♯_{6}, with the higher altissimo register starting at G_{6}.
+The written range for some student alto saxophones, like the Yamaha YAS-26, does not include a high F♯, but the note can still be played using false fingerings.
+In concert (in the key of C) terms, this is from D♭ to A♭.
 The saxophone's altissimo register is more difficult to control than that of other woodwinds and is usually only expected from advanced players.
 There is no well-defined upper limit for the altissimo register, but most fingering charts go up to a written D_{8} (sounding F_{7}).

 The alto saxophone is a transposing instrument, with pitches sounding a major sixth lower than written.
 In terms of concert pitches, the alto saxophone's range is from concert D♭_{3} (the D♭ below middle C—see Scientific pitch notation) to concert A♭_{5} (or A_{5} on altos with a high F♯ key).

-A few rare alto saxophones, like some Selmer Mark VI models and some made by Couesnon, have been keyed to reach a low A, a semitone lower, similar to baritone saxophones.
+A few rare alto saxophones, like some Selmer Mark VI models and some made by Couesnon, have been keyed to reach a low A, a semitone lower, similar to most baritone saxophones.